 Liberty was rescued with Justice as a very young piglet.
 She was sick when she arrived and almost died, her illness left her with a slightly tilted head and weak in her back legs.
 Despite all this, Liberty is very active and mischievous, breaking into the store on various occasions to steal horse treats!!

 DaisyMae has been part of the family since November 2011.
+She came to us as a rescue from a duck meat farm.
 We originally introduced Ducks to the family as a natural form of fly control – and it’s amazing how well they work, every year we have less and less flies.
 DaisyMae is full of sass and loves to strut around the barn.

 Celeste is our resident office cat.
 She came from the Upper Credit Humane Society – Anthea asked them for the cat that had the least chance of being adopted – which was Celeste.
 When she came to Meadowlarke she was drastically over weight, she was unable to jump onto things or even move around easily.
 After gong on a diet Celeste is down to a good weight and has become very active.
 She loves to chase paper balls that we make for her, and sunbathing in the window well.